michaelcypher/mikeecb.github.io/_posts/2017-04-30-spotify-knows-what-tv-you-have.markdown

 ---
+layout: post
 title:  "Spotify Knows What TV You Have"
 date: 2017-04-30 12:00:00 +0100
 time_to_read: 2
+has_code: true
-redirect_from: 2017/04/30/spotify-knows-what-tv-you-have.html
+redirect_from: writing/spotify-knows-what-tv-you-have
 ---

 I was playing around with [WireShark](https://www.wireshark.org/) today and noticed something strange.
-My computer, despite running [NordVPN]({% post_url 2017-04-12-nord-vpn %}) and sending all web traffic over [OpenVPN](https://en.wikipedia.org/wiki/OpenVPN), was sending some HTTP requests.
+My computer, despite running [NordVPN](https://nordvpn.com) and sending all web traffic over [OpenVPN](https://en.wikipedia.org/wiki/OpenVPN), was sending some HTTP requests.

 Here's one of the HTTP requests in question.